Category

 LISTEN NOW

-Now that you have a view of the threat landscape for an upcoming business trip, you can begin to develop your travel safety policy.
+Now that you have a view of the threat landscape for an upcoming business trip, you can develop your travel safety policy.
+Be sure to include all relevant stakeholders—from HR and legal to operations and IT—when developing your travel risk management policies.
 This document dictates what the company and its traveling employees should do to account for the risks you identified in the previous step.
 This “care plan” will include ways to avoid threats entirely and plans to react if a hazard does unfold.

 For high-impact threats, focus on preventative steps you can take.
 These threats include security risks: targeted violence, contracting dangerous diseases while abroad, massive cybersecurity breaches in key sectors like hospitality and air travel, and being detained by foreign police.
-You need to develop an emergency response plan in case one of these threats does impact your business.
+Some steps you can take ahead of time are promoting pre-travel vaccinations, documenting emergency contact information, and creating pre-trip cybersecurity trainings.
+You need to develop an emergency response plan in case one of these threats impacts your business.
 However, your focus should be on planning with the foresight to avoid them entirely.

 For high-likelihood threats, you’ll likely take an alternative approach.
-When it comes to things like severe weather, delayed flights, and jet lag—with employee travel, these things often come with the territory.
-While there is little you can do to prevent these kinds of risks, the focus of your travel care program should be on preparing to mitigate harm or inconvenience.
+When it comes to things like extreme weather, delayed flights, and jet lag, with employee travel, these things often come with the territory.
+While there is little you can do to prevent these risks, your travel care program should focus on preparing to mitigate harm or inconvenience.
+Partnering with a travel management company (TMC) can also streamline logistics, from itinerary updates to real-time traveler tracking.

 Monitor emerging threats

 No matter how carefully you craft your plan, your travel risk management program doesn’t stop there because unforeseen complications are to be expected.
-As in the case of the stranded COVID-lockdown travelers, some things happen without enough advanced warning to prepare effectively.
+Some things happen without enough advanced warning to prepare effectively.
 There are, however, things you can do to keep track of these developments.

 Ensure your business travelers are prepared for any emergency.